dwkstuart/tutorials-docs/react/vite.md

 **Handling State Between Pages**

-React SPAs don’t have traditional "pages" but rather views rendered by components.
+React SPAs don't have traditional "pages" but rather views rendered by components.
 State can be managed in parent components and passed down as props.
 For more complex state, use React Context or a state management library like Redux.

 **When to Use Redux (or Similar)**